Josef Holeček (writer)

-Josef Holeček (27 February 1853, Stožice – 6 March 1929, Prague) was a Czech writer of the realism and ruralism movements who wrote about his native South Bohemian Region.
+Josef Holeček (27 February 1853 – 6 March 1929) was a Czech writer of the realism and ruralism movements.
+He wrote about his native South Bohemian Region.
 He was journalist and translator as well.

+Biography

+Holeček was born on 27 February 1853 in Stožice.
 He studied in Písek, České Budějovice and Tábor (the oldest park there is named after him Holečkovy sady) and since 1926 there is his monument there.

 Having befriended several South Slavs in Tábor, he became interested in their folklore and also in literature, art and history in general.
 After his studies, he worked in Zagreb and in 1875 he became a correspondent of the Prague newspaper Národní listy in Montenegro.
 He was a Slavic patriot; in 1887 he visited Russia and in 1889 he travelled through Anatolia and visited Istanbul.

+He died on 6 March 1929 in Prague, at the age of 76.

 Works

 His work focuses on the life in the countryside and emphasizes the power of love which can salve the bad things.